Duterte Youth: Political positions

 According to Cardema in December 2016, his group supported all of Duterte's policies including the death penalty and federalism, with the exception of the deadly war on drugs.
 He said that the group only supports detainment of suspected drug lords and users.
 Cardema suggests rehabilitating addicts pointing to the fact that a drug rehabilitation facility had just opened at that time.

 In August 2016, the group has expressed support for the revival of mandatory Reserve Officers' Training Corps program for college students as well as support for Citizenship Advancement Training for high school students and scouting for elementary students.
 The Duterte Youth cited South Korea and Singapore for their similar programs for the youth which they believe has instilled nationalism, discipline and cooperation among their youth.

 When the group reportedly announced their recruitment plans, the youth organization said that they will help secure the presidency of Duterte against plots to oust him, as well as help the police and military detain criminals.

 Activist and lawyer Renee Co of Kabataan party-list called Duterte Youth a fake partylist.
 Co criticized Duterte Youth's alleged silence on national issues and that Duterte Youth filed to impeach President Bongbong Marcos only after former President Rodrigo Duterte was arrested under an International Criminal Court warrant.
+Gabriela Youth said that "Duterte Youth is a fraud.
+They do not represent the dreams, demands, or struggles of the Filipino youth.
+What they represent is a legacy of red-tagging, militarism, and violence—especially toward women, LGBTQ+ youth, and those who dare to speak out".

 Red-tagging

 Duterte Youth has been accused of red-tagging progressive groups, civic groups, and organizations that criticize the government.
 Human rights organization Karapatan criticized Duterte Youth for alleged red-tagging and for having links with the Armed Forces of the Philippines.

+In August 2024, during deliberations in the House of Representatives on the budget of the National Youth Commission (NYC), NYC chair Ronald Cardema stated that definitions of red-tagging and academic freedom were vague.
+This prompted Kabataan party-list Representative Raoul Manuel to say that Ronald Cardema was spreading disinformation since the Supreme Court had already defined red-tagging and its effects on red-tagged individuals.
+Manuel also said that there was a conflict of interest with NYC's budget being deliberated on by Duterte Youth Representative Drixie Mae Cardema, who is related to the NYC chair.

+In May 2025, Youth Alliance for Climate Action Philippines (YACAP) and student regents from the University of the Philippines and the Polytechnic University of the Philippines filed a disqualification complaint against Duterte Youth for the alleged red-tagging of students who criticize the government.
+The complaint alleged violations of Comelec Resolution 11116, created to promote anti-discrimination and fair campaigning.
+In the same month, youth group Kabataan, Tayo Ang Pag-asa called on the COMELEC to disqualify Duterte Youth for red-tagging and disinformation, which threatens the welfare of the youth sector.